infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 The above can be achieved by using:
 - Components with variable size (i.e. by not restricting the maximum height/width).
 - Scrollable containers when content is laid out linearly.
 In XML, use `ScrollView`, `NestedScrollView` or a `RecyclerView` for any content that can potentially go off screen on smaller screen sizes.
 In Compose, the same can be achieved by using a `LazyColumn/Row` or just a regular `Column/Row` with a `vertical/horizontalScroll()` modifier if lazy behavior is not needed.
 - Layouts that allow the content to flow and wrap into multiple lines if it becomes too wide to fit the screen.
 In XML, this can be achieved by using the [`Flow`](https://developer.android.com/reference/androidx/constraintlayout/helper/widget/Flow) layout.
 In Compose, there are [`FlowRow/Column`](https://developer.android.com/develop/ui/compose/layouts/flow) for the same purpose.
+Do note that the flow layouts were added only in version 1.4 and are still experimental in Compose, so expect possible API changes.

 For additional techniques regarding text scaling, see the [Resize text guideline](guideline_percievable_android.md#resize-text).